 Facilities are available for those children who wish to bring a packed lunch.
 Please send this in a suitable container which has your child’s name written on it.
 Cold drinks may also be brought from home, only in an unbreakable container.
 Canned and fizzy drinks are not allowed.
 A drink is always available as part of the normal daily practice.

 There is a Senior Lunchtime Supervisor in charge of supervision and under her charge are an adequate number of supervisory assistants to help the smooth organisation of lunchtime arrangements.

 A “Tuck Shop” provides snacks for Upper School children at morning break-time.
-They are able to buy healthy snacks, as well as there being a “Milk Bar” providing milk and milk shakes.
+They are able to buy healthy snacks.

 Crumpets 25p Muffins 25p

-We are committed to being a Health Promoting School and are now providing healthy options for the children at break and lunchtime, The salt, fat and sugar content of foods are monitored by Dudley Catering Services and are within Nutritional Standards.
+We are committed to being a Health Promoting School and are now providing healthy options for the children at break and lunchtime.
+The salt, fat and sugar content of foods are monitored by CMC and are within Nutritional Standards.
 Children are allowed to bring plain, still water into lessons, in a suitable plastic bottle.